scipy/scipy.org/www/scipylib/dev-zone.rst

 <http://docs.scipy.org/doc/numpy/dev/>`__ for information on practical
 issues.

+If your contribution would be large, e.g. expanding functionality to a scientific field not currently covered, it may make sense to at least at first start it as an independent project.
+Check :doc:`/scikits` about how to write independent add-on packages.

 Note that NumPy contains the most basic numerical functionality, and SciPy is layered on top of NumPy to provide a much wider range of capabilities.
 You need NumPy for SciPy to work.